avdim/kotlin-js-npe-bug/README.md

 ## Status update
-On new Kotlin IR to JS compliler bug allready fixed. :) Thanks to JetBrains.
+On new Kotlin IR to JS compliler bug allready fixed :) Thanks to JetBrains.
 Currenty new IR compiler in experimental status.
 I will update this project with the correct configuration later.